astro-informatics/s2fft/README.rst

 | 8192 | 82 s      | 110.8     | 2.14E-13 | N/A       | N/A      | N/A      | N/A     |
 +------+-----------+-----------+----------+-----------+----------+----------+---------+

-These benchmarks are entirely independent from spin number, however some packages have highly optimised (so called 'semi-naive') transforms for scalar spherical harmonic transforms which may be extended to spin-signals, and therefore Wigner transforms, by repeated applications of spin-raising and spin-lowering operators.
-This process increases their computation time linearly in spin-number, and therefore benchmarking in these settings are highly situation dependant.
-In the scalar case (spin = 0), and for a single GPU, we recover very similar compute times, whilst for larger spins the improvement roughly grows to that displayed above.

 Contributors :hammer:
 ------------------------